 Applicants are required to express realistic operating expense and vacancy rate projections in pro formas that are indicative of prevailing market conditions.
 Income must increase annually at 2%, and expenses must increase annually at 3%.
 For RD 515 Developments, incomes and expenses are allowed to increase annually by 2%.
 A 7% vacancy rate will be utilized during underwriting, unless otherwise stated in the Market Study provided.
 The pro forma provided by OHFA must be provided.
 A reasonable cash flow must be exhibited throughout the 15 years.
 No negative cash flow is allowed in any year.

 If other income is not increasing at the same rate as income or not increasing at all, then it must be shown separately on pro forma.
+Likewise, other income must be clearly defined and itemized.

 Deferred Developer Fee